 During this phase, the cultural assets of the City – from music venues to the Cathedral – have been considered.
 We have looked back at data and surveys from before lockdown and also considered how other places operate.

 Phase 3 from April to September 2021: from the consultation in Phase 2, we wanted to look at the more complicated questions and fill in any gaps.
-We have been working on the following strands:
+We have worked on the following strands:

 - 5 artists commissions enabling more creative and reflective engagement with specific communities around questions of heritage, celebration and priorities.
 These practitioners, led by artist Kate Genever, have worked with young people, South Asian women, rural communities, and networks in Black and Lithuanian communities.
 Topics have included bereavement, heritage, walking, exclusion, representation, connection, language.
 The commissions have been presented to CSG and will be presented via a window exhibition in the new centre at the Vine, and you can see them on the Artists Findings page;